unoplatform/uno/doc/articles/features/working-with-themes.md

 ## Change the app theme at startup

 Another method to change the app theme is to adjust it immediately upon startup.
-The following must only be called in the `App` class constructor
+The following must only be called in the `App` class constructor.

 ```csharp
 Uno.UI.ApplicationHelper.RequestedCustomTheme = "Dark";